The Sound of Music Live!: Critical reception

 Prior to the broadcast, members of the real-life von Trapp family were critical of casting Underwood to play Maria, agreeing with the notion that she would be a good singer but a poor actor.
 They suggested that Anne Hathaway, who played Fantine in the 2012 film adaptation of Les Misérables for which she won the Academy Award for Best Supporting Actress, would have been a better choice.
 The Sound of Music Live! received mixed reviews from entertainment critics, commending the show for its scope and supporting cast while questioning Underwood's acting capabilities.

 Kevin Fallon of The Daily Beast wrote: "Naturally, Underwood sounded astounding, as alive as those damned hills, every time she was asked to stand on top of things and belt.
 But whether it was because of nerves or lack of experience, her acting was painfully lifeless and amateur throughout the first two thirds of the lengthy ordeal.
 The singer, it seems, is a proud graduate of the school of 'If I don't blink, they'll think I'm acting!'"
 Verne Gay of Newsday liked Underwood's performance, commenting that not only could she sing, but "she is a luminous stage presence who had the guts to take on one of the most iconic roles of the stage or screen."

 Brian Lowry of Variety described the production "as lifeless as [its] alpine backdrops."
 Marc Bernardin of The Hollywood Reporter commended the production's aesthetics but called it a "very expensive karaoke", and he wrote that Underwood "doesn’t acquit herself so well when it comes to the carrying the emotional weight of the production."
 He also panned Moyer, criticizing his vocal performance and describing "his attempt at conveying an emotional hollowness" as "mildly constipated" and "clenched."
 However, he lauded Benanti, Borle and McDonald's "strong" performances.

+In her tweet, Underwood responded to the negative reception from her critics by saying, "Plain and simple: Mean people need Jesus.
+They will be in my prayers tonight", before closing off with a reference to the entire second chapter of the First Epistle of Peter.